Principal-agent problem with multiple principals: Infinite number of principals: mean field approach

-\begin{remark} \begin{itemize} \item There is a certain similarity between the previous result and the one in \cite{BDLP09} where the authors also study the convergence from a $n$-player BSDE to the mean field limit equation in the form of \eqref{eq:MFBSDEi}.
+\begin{remark} \begin{itemize} \item There is a certain similarity between the previous result and the one in Buckdahn, Djehiche, Li, and Peng \cite{BDLP09} where the authors also study the convergence from a $n$-player BSDE to the mean field limit equation in the form of \eqref{eq:MFBSDEi}.
 To our understanding of their paper, the solution to the $n$-player BSDE there is a fixed point of the following map:

 where $Y(p)$ is the solution of the BSDE